shannellassem/3-column-preview-card.github.io/README.md

 ## My process

 Since all the information was the same layout, my focus was to get one perfect then copy the codes to the other 2 cards.
 I started with Sedans.
 Once I felt like it was accurate, I copied the same code to suvs and luxury.
-All I hade to do was change the color.
-Everything else was exacly the same in terms of format.
-Same stratergy went for desktop and mobile.
+All I had to do was change the color.
+Everything else was exactly the same in terms of format.
+Same strategy went for desktop and mobile.

 ### Built with